jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 Efuses all servers in the frame whose name matches with "Frame2" and provides a prompt requesting efuse confirmation for each server

 ## Components
-  This script makes use of the PowerShell language bindings library for HPE OneView https://github.com/HewlettPackard/POSH-HPOneView
+  This script makes use of the PowerShell language bindings library for HPE OneView.
+  https://github.com/HewlettPackard/POSH-HPOneView